tweaky99/ansible/README.md

   workspaces { name = "YOURWORKSPACE" }
   ```

 > You need to have a Terraform token for both credentials.
-You find this in HCP Terraform under Projects -> defualt project -> settings -> variable sets -> AAP -> TERRAFORM_TOKEN \b
-> For workspace enter the workspace you made in Terraform as part of the prep work you need to do in HCP Terraform
+You find this in HCP Terraform under Projects -> defualt project -> settings -> variable sets -> AAP -> TERRAFORM_TOKEN.
+For workspace enter the workspace you made in Terraform as part of the prep work you need to do in HCP Terraform

 ### Inventories
 Create an inventory called "TechXchangeNL" and add a dynamic inventory source to it named "Terraform".
 This source is of type `Terraform State` and needs some configuration to do the magic of syncing the statefile.
 Use the provided execution environment `ee-tech-x-change-nl` and the credential you made for it.
 The config that you need to give in the `Source Variables` is: